Karakulam Chandran: Biography

-He was born on April 19, 1950, to Narayana Pillai and Vishalakshi Amma at Nellivila House, Karakulam, near Nedumangad in Thiruvananthapuram district.
+He was born on 19 April 1950, to Narayana Pillai and Vishalakshi Amma at Nellivila House, Karakulam, near Nedumangad in Thiruvananthapuram district.

 At the age of four, he began his acting career as a child actor in a play in a rural library.
 After joining as a student in Prof. G. Sankara Pillai's drama school, he became active in the field of professional drama in 1968.
 Vayala Vasudevan Pillai's Theerthadanam was his first professional play.

+Personal life

+Karakulam Chandran and his wife Susan Chandran have two sons Nithish Chandran and Nitin Chandran, both journalists under Malayala Manorama group.

+Career

-He excelled in the field of theater under Thoppil Bhasi for more than a decade.
+Karakulam Chandran excelled in the field of theater under Thoppil Bhasi for more than a decade.
 He worked for KPAC from 1970 to 1981 and formed the Ajanta drama troupe from Kollam in 1985.
 Ajantha performed about twenty plays.
 He has directed 118 plays and acted in over fifty plays.
-He has also acted in 88 television serials and five malayalam movies.
+He has also acted in 88 television serials and five Malayalam movies.
 The last play he acted in was Ajantha's Aakashavilakku.

-He died on December 7, 2018, due to a heart attack.
+He died on 7 December 2018, due to a heart attack.